scaleoutsean/awesome-solidfire/README.md

   - Can be used for any task that can benefit from short-lived change in volume performance settings, such as backups (e.g. could be a hook for clone volume in Velero CSI Snapshot Data Movement)
   - Written with SolidFire PowerShell Tools 1.6 and PowerShell 7 on Linux, but should work with PowerShell 6 or newer on Windows 10 or Windows Server 2016 or newer
 - `Get-SFVolEff` - simple PowerShell script to list all volumes with storage efficiency below certain cut-off level (default: `2`, i.e. 2x)
+- `Get-SFDiskInventory.ps1` - gathers disk and node IDs, chassis slot and disk serials and shows them in a table or optionally saves to a  CSV file
 - `parallel-backup-to-s3` - SolidFire-native Backup to S3
   - v1: runs `$p` parallel jobs to back up list of volumes identified by Volume ID (`$backup`) to an S3-compatible object store.
 The same script can be changed to restore in the same, parallel, fashion.
 Parallelization is over the entire cluster - the script is not aware of per-node job maximums so aggressive parallelization may result in backup jobs failing to get scheduled (but they can be resubmitted)
   - v2: executes up to `$p` parallel jobs *per each node*, where $p is an integer between 0 and the maximum number of bulk jobs per node (8).
 It's made possible by `sfvid2nid` (below).
 You can read more about it [here](https://scaleoutsean.github.io/2021/06/22/solidfire-backup-and-cloning-with-per-storage-node-queues.html)